Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation: Abstract

 \section{Abstract}

-Accurate inference of user intent is crucial for enhancing document retrieval in modern search engines.
-While large language models (LLMs) have made significant strides in this area, their effectiveness has predominantly been assessed with short, keyword-based queries.
-As AI-driven search evolves, long-form queries with intricate intents are becoming more prevalent, yet they remain underexplored in the context of LLM-based query understanding (QU).
-To bridge this gap, we introduce \textbf{ReDI}: a \textbf{Reasoning}-enhanced approach for query understanding through \textbf{Decomposition} and \textbf{Interpretation}.
-ReDI leverages the reasoning and comprehension capabilities of LLMs in a three-stage pipeline: (i) it breaks down complex queries into targeted sub-queries to accurately capture user intent; (ii) it enriches each sub-query with detailed semantic interpretations to improve the query-document matching; and (iii) it independently retrieves documents for each sub-query and employs a fusion strategy to aggregate the results for the final ranking.
-We compiled a large-scale dataset of real-world complex queries from a major search engine and distilled the query understanding capabilities of teacher models into smaller models for practical application.
-Experiments on BRIGHT and BEIR demonstrate that ReDI consistently surpasses strong baselines in both sparse and dense retrieval paradigms, affirming its effectiveness.
+\Ac{QU} aims to accurately infer user intent to improve document retrieval.
+It plays a vital role in modern search engines.
+While \acp{LLM} have made notable progress in this area, their effectiveness has primarily been studied on short, keyword-based queries.
+With the rise of AI-driven search, long-form queries with complex intent become increasingly common, but they are underexplored in the context of LLM-based \ac{QU}.
+To address this gap, we introduce \textbf{ReDI}, a \textbf{reasoning}-enhanced query understanding method through \textbf{decomposition} and \textbf{interpretation}.
+ReDI uses the reasoning and understanding capabilities of \acp{LLM} within a three-stage pipeline. (i) It decomposes a complex query into a set of targeted sub-queries to capture the user intent. (ii) It enriches each sub-query with detailed semantic interpretations to enhance the retrieval of intent-document matching.
+And (iii), after independently retrieving documents for each sub-query, ReDI uses a fusion strategy to aggregate the results and obtain the final ranking.
+We collect a large-scale dataset of real-world complex queries from a commercial search engine and distill the query understanding capabilities of DeepSeek-R1 into small models for practical application.
+Experiments on public benchmarks, including BRIGHT and BEIR, show that ReDI consistently outperforms strong baselines in both sparse and dense retrieval paradigms, demonstrating its effectiveness.
+We release our code, generated sub-queries, and interpretations at \url{https://github.com/youngbeauty250/ReDI}.

 \acresetall